mkCoding/RoomDBStudy/README.md

 - How to Create Room Database
 - Created Entity, DAO and Database that were used to set up DB and table initialization
 - Created Database Module to provide data to entire app
-- How to view DB in Android Studio (App Inspector > Database Inspector > Enter query
+- How to view DB in Android Studio (App Inspector > Database Inspector > Enter query > Run)
+- View records in the table you created

-Proof
+# Proof

 ## Insert Note into Database